-We have incurred net losses to date and must raise additional capital in order to continue to operate after 2015.
+We have incurred net losses to date and must raise additional capital in order to continue to operate after September 30, 2016.

 We have incurred net losses in each year of operation since our inception in July 2000.
-Our accumulated deficit as of December 31, 2013 was \$102 million and our cumulative net loss applicable to common stockholders as of December 31, 2013 was \$102.2 million.
-We had \$10.5 million of unrestricted cash as of December 31, 2013.
-Additionally, in January and February 2014, the Company received approximately \$28.2 million in net proceeds from the issuance of common stock at then-current market prices through its at the market ("ATM") financing arrangement and \$1.5 million from the exercise of stock purchase warrants.
-The Company currently believes there is sufficient cash to fund currently planned operations through 2015.
-We will require more cash to fund our operations after 2015.
+Our accumulated deficit as of December 31, 2014 was \$119 million.
+We had \$29.1 million of unrestricted cash as of December 31, 2014.
+Additionally, in January and February 2015, the Company received approximately \$4.1 million in net proceeds from the issuance of common stock at then-current market prices through its at the market ("ATM") financing arrangement.
+The Company currently believes there is sufficient cash to fund currently planned operations through the third quarter of 2016.
+We will require more cash to fund our operations after the third quarter of 2016.
 However, there can be no assurance that we will be successful in obtaining such new financing or, if available, that such financing will be obtainable on terms favorable to us.
 If our current clinical trials are unsuccessful or do not produce positive results, it may be particularly difficult for us to raise additional capital.
-If we do not raise additional cash for operations after 2015, we may not be able to continue operations and may be forced to seek bankruptcy protection.
+If we do not raise additional cash for operations after the third quarter of 2016, we may not be able to continue operations and may be forced to seek bankruptcy protection.